 1.25 A key indicator of prudence is that, over the medium term, gross debt will only be used for a capital purpose.
 Under the Code the underlying need to borrow for a capital purpose is measured by the Capital Financing Requirement (CFR).
-Following changes to the CIPFA Prudential Code gross debt includes external borrowing and also other liabilities including PFI schemes and Finance Leases.
+Gross debt includes external borrowing and also other liabilities including PFI schemes and Finance Leases.